SeisComP/main/apps/fdsnws/descriptions/fdsnws.rst

-fdsnws is a server that provides event and station information by FDSN Web Services (:cite:t:`fdsn`) from a SeisComP database and waveforms from a :ref:`global_recordstream` source.
+fdsnws is a server that provides event, station and data availability information by FDSN Web Services (:cite:t:`fdsn`) from a SeisComP database and waveforms from a :ref:`global_recordstream` source.
-Also it may be configured to serve data availability information as described in the IRIS DMC FDSNWS availability Web Service Documentation (:cite:t:`iris-dmc`).

 .. caution::
    If you expose the FDSN Web Service as a public service, make sure that